 Vietnam is constantly metamorphosing along with the seasons, changing its landscapes and atmosphere.
-From the cheerful winter festivities to the golden sceneries in the summer, every visitors fall under the charm of Northern Vietnam’s beauty and its culture, no matter the period.
+From the cheerful winter festivities to the golden sceneries in the summer, all visitors fall under the charm of Northern Vietnam’s beauty and its culture, no matter the period.
 But you might completely fall in love with it if you travel there in the right time, depending on your interests.
-What is the best time to visit Vietnam?
+What is the best time to visit Northern Vietnam?
 Is it worth it to travel during the Monsoon?
 Here is an overview of Northern Vietnam’s highlights through the seasons.

 Winter: a cold but cheerful Vietnam

 At first glance, you might think that Northern Vietnam isn’t worth visiting during winter.
 Indeed, the weather gets pretty cold in the mountains, and especially in Sapa where you can even experience snowfalls.
 However, the sceneries becomes quite unique during this period of the year.
 In Sapa, the fog and snow covering the peaks create a mystical atmosphere to the valleys, while in Ha Giang, the freshly bloomed buckwheat flowers line the hills in pink.
 As for Halong, the waters are calmer and quieter, offering perfect conditions for cruising.

 Moreover, winter is a perfect time to visit big cities such as Hanoi, where the weather feels warmer.
 In December, monuments such as Saint Joseph’s Cathedral are illuminated for Christmas, giving an enchanted atmosphere to the city.
 The latter gets even more cheerful in early February as the Tet festival comes.
 Indeed, the Lunar New Year is the biggest celebration of Vietnam, during which the lively streets are filled with flowers, lights and great performances for a few days.